NateDawggWoof/dinosaurs_react_app/README.md

 # Jurassic App
-An education app aimed at young children created by 5 members of E51 for CodeClan's Professional Software Development Course.
+An educational app aimed at young children created by 5 members of E51 for CodeClan's Professional Software Development Course.

 The aim was to use technologies taught in the previous weeks - React, JavaScript, MongoDB.
 Additionally, other tools and libraries such as Canvas, a drag and drop library, and React Router were researched and functionality was developed and added accordingly.

 Children can read information about dinosaurs, then take a short quiz based on the information they have read.
-Additionally, children can play 5 dinosaur-themed games.
+Children can also play 5 dinosaur-themed games.

 ## Deployment